copernicus-mogley/zkav.club/recording-station/licensing/README.md

 ## Open by default

-* After your edited piece goes out (on Zk Av Club and/or your channels), **the original source files** go to Internet Archive under **CC BY‑SA** so the community can learn from and remix.
+* After your edited piece goes out (on Zk Av Club and/or your channels), **the original source files** go to Internet Archive under [Creative Commons BY‑SA](https://creativecommons.org/licenses/by-sa/4.0/) so the community can learn from and remix.

 * Your edited piece can be **CC BY** *or* **CC BY‑SA**—tell us which you prefer.